TAEASS502 Design and develop assessment tools

 Successful Study Habits

-We have a video on Successful Study Habits that will support you to progress through the course in a timely manner.
+We have a video on Successful Study Habits that will support you in progressing through the course in a timely manner.
 Here is what we know to be true, based on our experience with thousands of students:

 - Talk to us!
 If you’re stuck on a problem at home or feel overwhelmed, don’t sit and stew, or worse, procrastinate!
 Connect with us in whatever way suits you, be it phone, chat, email, Google Meet or Zoom, and we’ll help you reach a solution so you can get on with your studies.

 - Schedule it in!
 Set aside “chunks’ of time to allow you to really sink your teeth (and brain) into the learning process and allow yourself to get “in the zone”.
 You can set your own pace, structuring your learning and your assessments to suit your lifestyle.

 - And lastly, take your course one step at a time… consistency is important, but if the unexpected happens, we can help you find solutions, like course deferral.